SamOBrienOlinger/spoodle-space-pp5/README.md

 - Text Alignment: `center`

 To provide real-time feedback to Users notifying them of any changes they make to their data I used React's ['NotificationContainer' component](https://www.npmjs.com/package/react-notifications).

+The front-end library chosen for the project was React Bootstrap to combine the component-based approach of React with the styling and design principles of Bootstrap.
+The advantage of this decision was directly linked to the tight timeframe for delivering a MVP.
+Its 'out of the box' components and pre-built styles removed a significant amount of the time and energy required.
+Other advantages of its key features for this project include:

+- React Components: It provides React-compatible versions of Bootstrap components, allowing developers to use them in their React applications seamlessly.

+- Responsive Design: React Bootstrap components are designed to be responsive, adapting to different screen sizes and devices.

+- Customization: While React Bootstrap provides ready-to-use components, developers can still customize and extend these components to meet the specific requirements of their applications.

+- Integration: React Bootstrap can be easily integrated into existing React projects.
+Developers can import individual components or the entire library based on their needs.

+- Maintained and Updated: React Bootstrap is actively maintained and updated to align with the latest versions of React and Bootstrap.

 ### [**Agile Development Process**](#agile-development-process)